Electricity-Aware Bid Format for Coordinated Heat and Electricity Market Clearing: Introduction

 \section{Introduction}

-Exploiting potential synergies between electricity and other energy systems has been identified as a key solution to achieve a flexible and sustainable energy future \citep{lund2007renewable,meibom2013energy,pinson2017towards}.
-In particular, an coordinated electricity and heat system operation is central in a sustainable energy system due to strong technical and economic interdependencies between these two systems \citep{heatroadmap,lund2010role,lund20144th}.
-In several countries, energy markets operate heat and electricity systems in the day-ahead stage sequentially and independently.
-For instance, in Denmark, the day-ahead heat market is cleared \textit{before} the electricity market \citep{pinson2017towards}.
-The main shortcoming of such a sequential framework is that the myopic dispatch of assets at the interface of electricity and heat systems, including Combined Heat and Power (CHP) units and large-scale Heat Pumps (HPs), may limit their operational flexibility in the electricity market \citep{chen2015increasing}, {i.e., their ability to adjust their schedule to facilitate integration of additional renewable energy production \citep{zhao2016}}.
-Importantly, the potential lack of flexibility may hinder the increasing penetration of renewable energy sources.
-Additionally, \cite{virasjoki2018market} and \cite{mitridati2020heat} show that in Nordic countries, the myopic dispatch of CHPs and HPs in the heat market may impact day-ahead electricity prices, which, in return, impact the production costs and profitability of CHPs and HPs.

-This challenge raises an important research question: How to improve the dispatch of CHPs and HPs in the heat market in order to achieve a cost-effective and efficient operation of the overall energy system while preserving the current sequential energy market-clearing framework?
+Exploiting the potential synergies between electricity and other energy systems, such as district heating, has been identified as a key solution to achieve a sustainable energy future \cite{lund2007renewable,meibom2013energy,pinson2017towards,lund2010role,lund20144th}.
+Indeed, a coordinated operational strategy that harnesses the flexibility of the assets at the interface between electricity and heat systems, including Combined Heat and Power (CHP) units and large-scale Heat Pumps (HPs), can facilitate the integration of additional renewable energy sources and decarbonization in both systems.
+However, in several countries, such as Denmark, heat and electricity systems are operated by sequential and independent markets in the day-ahead stage \cite{Varmelast}.
+The main shortcomings of this market framework is that the myopic dispatch of assets at the interface of electricity and heat systems limits their operational flexibility and ability to provide ancillary services \cite{song2023potentials,fernqvist2023district}, may lead to curtailment of renewable energy sources \cite{desguers2024integration}, and risks intensifying their market power in both heat and electricity markets \cite{virasjoki2018market}.
+This challenge raises an important research question: How to improve the dispatch of CHPs and HPs in the heat market in order to achieve a cost-effective and efficient operation of the overall energy system?